toolleeo/cli-apps/README.md

 * [rclone](https://rclone.org/) - Rclone manages file synchronization on cloud storage.
 * [rsync](https://download.samba.org/pub/rsync/rsync.html) - Mirror directories across networked machines; handles diffs/changed files; works across SSH; plenty of parameters.
 * [rtorrent](https://github.com/rakshasa/rtorrent) - Bittorrent client uses ncurses and is ideal for use with tmux, screen or dtach.
+* [shcopy](https://github.com/aymanbagabas/shcopy) - Copy text to your system clipboard locally and remotely using ANSI OSC52 sequence.
 * [sitecopy](http://www.manyfish.co.uk/sitecopy/) - Synchronizes a local copy of a website with a remote copy on a server; does not use SSH/`scp` but FTP for file copy; useful when the remote server does not support secure copy.
 * [stftp](http://stftp.sourceforge.net/) - (simple terminal FTP) aims to be a "easy-to-use and unbloated client for the UNIX (and UNIX-like) console".
 * [Stig](https://github.com/rndusr/stig) - Stig is a client application to connect and control the BitTorrent Transmission client app.